Financial Help for Diabetes Care

 - breastfeeding information

-What are Medicaid and the Children’s Health Insurance Program?
+What is the Children’s Health Insurance Program (CHIP)?

-CHIP gives free or low-cost Medicaid to children whose parents earn too much for Medicaid, though not enough to pay for a health plan.
-CHIP may also provide assistance to parents.
-CHIP is a federal and state program.
-Read more at www.insurekidsnow.gov or call 1–877–543–7669.
+CHIP offers free or low-cost Medicaid to children whose parents earn too much for Medicaid but not enough to pay for a private health plan.
+In some states, CHIP may also cover pregnant women and parents.
+Learn whether your family members qualify for CHIP through HealthCare.gov or your state’s Medicaid or CHIP agency.

 What other state programs can help?